frePPLe/frepple/doc/user-guide/command-reference.rst

 Export plan result to folder
 ----------------------------

-This task allows exporting data to a set of GZ-compressed CSV-formatted files.
+This task allows exporting data to a set of files in CSV or Excel format.
 The purpose of this task is to help the exchange of information with other systems.

+The command can easily by customized to export the results you need.

 The files are all placed in a folder UPLOADFILEFOLDER/export/, which can be configured per scenario with the UPLOADFILEFOLDER value in the djangosettings.py file.
-The log file exporttofolder.log records file exports, in addition to any data errors identified during their processing.

-In this option you can see a list of files present in the specified folder, and download each file by clicking on the arrow down button, or delete a file by clicking on the red button.
+The exported files can be accessed from the user interface, or through over a HTTP(S) web interface.

-This command is available only in the user interface:
+This command is available in the user interface, the command line and the web API:

 * Execution screen: